gopala-kr/ldr/README.md

  ## react ecosystem : react, redux, relay, graphql, react-native

 I have given soometime to explore react ecosystem from last friday.
 Yet react is a big tech ecosystem to learn completely in one week, I wanted to understand the core concepts behind it.
-I have bit of experience in full-stack web apps using SAP technologies(past 3 years): webdypro applications(frontend is drag and drop UI library, backend completely in ABAP); CRM webui ; Hybris(an e-commerce platform - front end is js stack, backend is CRM); extensive experience in webservices and API's; bit of learned knowledge on Fiori app development using SAPUI5 library on HCP.
+I have bit of experience in full-stack web apps using SAP technologies(past 3 years): webdypro applications(frontend is drag and drop UI library + backend completely in ABAP); CRM webui ; Hybris(an e-commerce platform - front end is js stack + backend is CRM); extensive experience in webservices and API's; bit of learned knowledge on Fiori app development using SAPUI5 library on HCP.
 My curiousnes of learning has drawn me towards open source libraries and frameworks.
 I have been fascinated by concept of open source and its potential impact in the world of computer technologies; I have started exploring it bit-by-bit.

 I always follow my below table to get a gist of anything new in technology: